About this campground

 Camping fee must be paid by Mastercard or VISA when booking.

-Vehicle entry fee may be paid when booking, on arrival at Purnululu National Park or by purchasing a park pass and is required for motor vehicles only.
+Vehicle entry fee (or park entry fee) may be paid when booking online on arrival at Purnululu National Park.
 Payment is not required for trailers including camper trailers and caravans.

 No booking fee.